World Of Work Challenge, A Semester Long Success Story

 On the marketing media team, students built a WordPress website, scripted and filmed promotional videos and posted company news to social media accounts.
 This was kicked off by creating a business name, logo, writing a business plan and doing a SWOT analysis (Strengths, Weakness, Opportunities, Threats).

-The engineering team students constructed EV3 robots, then programmed the sensor with their laptop to complete missions.
+The engineering team students constructed Lego EV3 Robots, then programmed the sensor with their laptop to complete missions.
 There was an option to connect a smartphone APP to control the units, which the winning team did.
 These robots have IR (Infrared) sensors to detect color, avoid obstacles or follow lines on the ground denoting missions.

 The students started a real business from day one through planning, programming, doing WordPress website development, group communication and incorporating these ideas into the project.